asapacsin/cross-culture-linguistic-analysis/README.md

 in various languages and cultural contexts.

 ## Data collections
 The collected data include Chinese and English novel writing in different genres.
-In total 210 books.
+In total, 210 books.

 ## Key Features